Roman Dolidze: Ultimate Fighting Championship

-Dolidze faced John Allan at UFC on ESPN: Hermansson vs. Vettori on 5 December 2020.
+Dolidze faced John Allan at UFC on ESPN 19 on 5 December 2020.
 He won the bout via split decision; however 19 out of 19 media members scored it a 30–27 for Dolidze.

 Dolidze, as a replacement for Dricus du Plessis, faced Trevin Giles in his middleweight debut on 20 March 2021, at UFC on ESPN 21 He lost the close bout via unanimous decision.

-Dolidze was scheduled to face Alessio Di Chirico on 5 June 2021, at UFC Fight Night: Rozenstruik vs. Sakai.
+Dolidze was scheduled to face Alessio Di Chirico on 5 June 2021, at UFC Fight Night 189.
 However, Di Chirico pulled out of the contest in mid-May due to an injury.
 Di Chirico was replaced by Laureano Staropoli.
 In a lackluster fight where Dolidze mostly held Staropoli in the clinch, he won the fight via unanimous decision.

 Dolidze was scheduled to face Eryk Anders on 13 November 2021, at UFC Fight Night 197.
 However, Anders was pulled the event for undisclosed reasons, and he was replaced by Kyle Daukaus.
 In turn, the bout was scrapped due to COVID-19 protocols related to Dolidze’s camp.

 Dolidze was scheduled to face Brendan Allen, replacing Brad Tavares on 4 December 2021, at UFC on ESPN 31.
 However, Dolidze was forced to pull from the bout due to complications in his recovery from COVID-19 and he was replaced by Chris Curtis.

 Dolidze was rescheduled to face Kyle Daukaus on 18 June 2022, at UFC on ESPN 37.
 He won the bout via knockout in round one.
 This win earned him the Performance of the Night award.

 Dolidze faced Phil Hawes on 29 October 2022, at UFC Fight Night 213.
 He won the fight via knockout in round one.
 This fight earned him another Performance of the Night award.

 Dolidze, replacing Derek Brunson who withdrew due to an undisclosed injury, faced Jack Hermansson on 3 December 2022, at UFC on ESPN 42.
 He won the bout via ground and pound TKO in the second round.
 This fight earned him another Performance of the Night award.

 Dolidze faced Marvin Vettori on 18 March 2023, at UFC 286.
 He lost the fight via unanimous decision.
 14 out of 28 media outlets scored the bout for both Dolidze and Vettori.